lmgmiranda/data-analyst-take-home-test/README.md

 > sudo run-jupyter-notebook.sh
 ```

-Copy the link that appears in your terminal window, paste it in your web browser and you're good to go.
+Copy the link that appears in your terminal window, paste it in your web browser and you're good to go!

-##### Using the credentials
+#### Using the credentials

 To use the credentials use `%load_ext dotenv` and `%dotenv` alongside the imports in the iPython notebook: